Upland News: History

 In June 1901, Walter Curtis Westland acquired the Valley Mirror and the Sentinel, and then merged the two together to form the North Ontario News.
 The printing plant consisted of a Washington hand press and other man-powered machinery in a house on A Street Upland, but within a year a new building was constructed for it.

 Westland came to California from Michigan where he operated the Grand Lodge Independent.
 He died of consumption on December 1, 1902.
 His widow Ella L. Westland and their son W.E.
-Westland then conducted the paper, at some point renamed to the The Upland News.
+Westland then conducted the paper, at some point renamed to The Upland News.
 In 1908, W.E.
 Westland purchased The Highland Messenger.
 Three years later he bought out his mother from the News in December 1910.

 The newspaper office was considerably damaged by water after a fire swept through Upland's downtown district in December 1912.
 The News increased its publication frequency from weekly to semiweekly starting in December 1919.
 In January 1928, the News was sold to J.B.
 Hungerford and his son, John Hungerford, both of Carroll, Iowa.
 They moved to California to take over management.
-Under them, the paper reverted back to a weekly.
+Under them, the paper reverted to a weekly.

 Richard T. Baldwin, of Albion, Michigan, previously connected with the Albion Evening Recorder, bought the paper in June 1928.
 Baldwin sold the paper to Vernon Paine and Harry M. Guy in June 1929.
 Paine was the paper's advertising manager and Guy previously operated the paper for three months.
 That September, the News was expanded again to a semi-weekly.